adsl14/Raging-tools/README.md

 propertly.
 When the algorithm finishes, the tool will show the full path of the sub-files.

 You can export the files, import a new one, export all the files or open the folder where those files are located.

+When saving, it will ask you the format of the pak output file.
+To make it compatible with the console version, select the proper options according to the pak file you're editing.

 ## Character Parameters Editor